carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 > {: .solution}
 {: .challenge}

-**Need to check for flow**

-In [episode 5](../05-setup-versioning/) we learned about using version control as you write your publication.
+In Episode "Getting Your project set up with Version Control in RStudio" (../03-setup-versioning) we learned about using version control as you write your publication.
 In this part of the workshop we'll setup Rstudio to authenticate with Github which is necessary to _push_ your changes to Github.

 Terminology:  Git _Push_ and _Pull_